hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 # Advanced settings

-## Reset Web Gui admin credentials
+## Resetting Web GUI admin credentials

-Sometimes, under certain circumstances, the Web Gui admin credentials might get changed from the default `admin`/`1234` combination.
+Under certain circumstances, the Web GUI admin credentials might get changed from the default `admin`/`1234` combination.
-To restore the default combination you can try following [this method](https://github.com/xvzf/zyxel-gpon-sfp/issues/6#issuecomment-1065864650).
+To restore the default combination try following [this method](https://github.com/xvzf/zyxel-gpon-sfp/issues/6#issuecomment-1065864650).

 ## Creating a new rootfs
 The stick has a tricky image packing method, fortunately it has been reverse engineered.
 A script to help you create a custom rootfs can be found here: [https://github.com/nanomad/zyxel-pmg-3000-mod-kit](https://github.com/nanomad/zyxel-pmg-3000-mod-kit)